 Faculty members who are awarded grants are required to file all interim and final reports in a timely manner.
 In addition, they are required to adhere to the approved expenditure of budget funds.
 While some flexibility is often allowed between budget categories, it is imperative that all activities related to the grant be carried out in a manner that will sustain the reputation of the individual and the College.
 See more about reporting here.

-The federal government requires Trinity College to establish a financial disclosure policy and training program for principle investigators (PIs) and project directors (PDs) conducting federally funded research.
+The federal government requires Trinity College to establish a financial disclosure policy and training program for principal investigators (PIs) and project directors (PDs) conducting federally funded research.
 This requirement is designed to ensure appropriate management of actual or potential conflicts of interest.
 Additionally, PI/PDs on NIH proposals are required to be trained in the College’s Financial Disclosure policy.
 This training is strongly recommended for those receiving funding from other organizations as well.
 Please consult the Faculty Manual where the Financial Conflict of Interest is located in Section A.7.
 For more information and contact the director of faculty grants to schedule training.

 Trinity College is committed to maintaining a climate conducive to intellectual inquiry and scholarship within the College community.
 Faculty members are expected to conduct their research carefully and with the highest integrity.
 The College requires compliance with the National Science Foundation and the National Institutes of Health policies on Responsible Conduct of Research.
 These government entities require RCR training for anyone conducting research (undergraduate students, graduate students, postdoctoral fellows and PI/PDs, paid or unpaid).
 Many other funding agencies require the completion RCR training.
 The College currently subscribes to the CITI online training program which satisfies the requirements of many funders, including NSF.
 Here are the new CITI instructions.
 For more information, please speak with the director of faculty grants to identify adequate training resources.

 Trinity College has a policy for the review of alleged unethical research practices.
 To view this policy and a list of infractions, please see Appendix 6 of the Faculty Manual.